 Psst… if slicing an avocado is more work in the morning that it's worth, try swapping fresh avocados for my AIP Cilantro Mayo!

-These beef sliders are my go to – even when I’m not making this full recipe!
-They’re slightly sweet from the maple syrup, and full of flavor and nutrients from the fresh cilantro.
-They’re also quick and easy to make on the weekend and freeze for a grab and go protein source throughout the week.
+They're full of flavor and nutrients from the fresh cilantro and green onions.
+They're quick and easy to make on the weekend and freeze for grab-n-go protein throughout the week.

 It’s important for detoxification and disease prevention to get as many antioxidants from vegetables as possible, so whether you choose to include arugula or another leafy green, I highly encourage including one in this dish.
 When I was younger, arugula and I did not get along.
 Years later, my tastebuds have grown up, and suddenly I love it.
 Go figure.